nottrobin/maas-docs/en/installconfig-network-dhcp.md

 1. Ensure the target VLAN has DHCP enabled

 2. Set up the external relay This is done independently from MAAS.
-See [DHCP relay](intro-concepts.md#dhcp-relay) for software suggestions.
+See [DHCP relay](intro-concepts.md#heading--dhcp-relay) for software suggestions.

 3. Configure MAAS-managed DHCP Navigate to the source VLAN page and select the 'Relay DHCP' action.
 Fill in the fields in the resulting form.
 The crucial setting is the target VLAN ('Relay VLAN').
 Press the 'Relay DHCP' button to finish.
-See [MAAS CLI](manage-cli-advanced.md#relay-dhcp) for how to do this with the CLI.
+See [MAAS CLI](manage-cli-advanced.md#heading--relay-dhcp) for how to do this with the CLI.

 ![Relay DHCP](../media/installconfig-networking-dhcp__2.6-relay-dhcp.png)

-## DHCP Snippets
+<h2 id="heading--dhcp-snippets">DHCP Snippets</h2>

 When DHCP is managed from within MAAS, it can be customised through the use of *DHCP snippets*.
 These are user defined configuration options that can be applied either globally, per subnet, or per node.
 A global snippet is applied to all VLANs, subnets, and nodes.
 All three types end up in `/var/lib/maas/dhcpd.conf` or `/var/lib/maas/dhcpd6.conf`.
 For information on what options to use refer to the [`dhcpd.conf` man page](http://manpages.ubuntu.com/cgi-bin/search.py?q=dhcpd.conf).